Richard Church (general): Role in the Greek War of Independence

 The rising of the Greeks against the Turks, which began at this time, had his full sympathy from the first.
 But for some years he had to act only as the friend of the insurgents in England.
 In 1827 he took the honourable but unfortunate step of accepting the commandership-in-chief of the Greek army.
 At the point of anarchy and indiscipline to which they had now fallen, the Greeks could no longer form an efficient army, and could look for salvation only to foreign intervention.
 Sir Richard Church, who landed in March, was sworn archistrategos on 15 April 1827.
 But he could not secure loyal co-operation or obedience.
 The rout of his army in an attempt to relieve the acropolis of Athens, then besieged by the Ottomans, proved that it was incapable of conducting regular operations.
 The acropolis capitulated, and Sir Richard turned to partisan warfare in western Greece.

-After the Battle of Navarino, and during the Capodistrias period, he was placed commander-in-chief of the Greek regular forces in Central Greece, together with Demetrios Ypsilantis.
+After the Battle of Navarino, and during the Kapodistrias period, he was placed commander-in-chief of the Greek regular forces in Central Greece, together with Demetrios Ypsilantis.

 Church, however, surrendered his commission, as a protest against the unfriendly government of Capodistrias, on 25 August 1829.
 He lived for the rest of his life in Greece.